Pop Culture Madness!

 Kodak introduced the Instamatic camera.

-The original plans for the Sydney Opera House projected a cost of $7 million and completion date of January 26, 1963.
-It was finished in 1973, ten years late, and at a cost of $102 million, some 1,500% over budget.
+The original plans for the Sydney Opera House projected a cost of $7 million and a completion date of January 26, 1963.
+It was finished in 1973, ten years late, and for $102 million, some 1,500% over budget.

 A&W was the first chain restaurant to offer the Bacon Cheeseburger.

-In 1963, the US Air Force launched 480 million MIT-designed tiny copper needles in an effort to guarantee the ability to communicate across the globe in the event that undersea cables were cut by hostile forces.
+In 1963, the US Air Force launched 480 million MIT-designed tiny copper needles to guarantee the ability to communicate globally if hostile forces cut undersea cables.

-Vexations an 18hr long piece of music.
-After a public performance in New York in 1963 only 6 people remained to the end, one stood up and shouted "Encore!"
+Vexations is an 18-hour-long piece of music.
+After a public performance in New York in 1963, only six people remained to the end; one stood up and shouted, “Encore!”

 Andy Warhol produced and directed a film called Sleep, which is 5 hours and 21 minutes long and consists solely of one long take of his close friend, John Giorno, sleeping.
-Only 9 people attended the premiere, and 2 of them left during the first hour.
+Only nine people attended the premiere and two left during the first hour.

 Boxer Sonny Liston was the first to win a million dollars in a single bout when he beat Floyd Patterson, in Chicago on September 25th.